Video versionA video overview of Create a MySQL-query-based table by generating a query to MySQL database

 Example of wpDataTable based on a generated querywpDataTables Table Constuctor has a generic MySQL query generator

-WPDB that we studied in the previous tutorial is a custom case of a MySQL database.
-This is probably the most frequently used case, that’s why a specific Table Constructor option was created for that; but a more generic MySQL query generator exists in wpDataTables as well.
+The WPDB we studied in the previous tutorial is a custom example of a MySQL database.
+MySQL based tables are one of the most popular table types in wpDataTables, which is why a specific “Generate a query to MySQL database” option was created; a more generic MySQL query generator also exists in wpDataTables.

-In this example we will use a “classic” sample MySQL World database that you can download from MySQL site: http://dev.mysql.com/doc/index-other.html
+In this example, we will use a “classic” sample MySQL World database that you can download from the MySQL site: http://dev.mysql.com/doc/index-other.html

 It has 3 tables: City, Country and CountryLanguage.

 In this tutorial, we will demonstrate how you can create a wpDataTable that will show all cities with populations greater than 1,500,000, the countries where they are located, and the language spoken.